hgkhanh/TrafficNetworkClient/README.md

-MyWay - Scial Network for Traffic
+MyWay - Social Network for Traffic
 ======================

 Simple network for reporting and keeping track of the traffic condition.